-- Pohono Trail: This is a long and difficult trail, along the south rim of Yosemite Valley.
-From here you will pass Glacier, Taft, Dewey, Crocker, Stanford, and Inspiration Points, along with Sentinel Dome and the Tunnel View.
-This trail will offer a birds-eye of the Yosemite Valley and its best attractions.
+- Pohono Trail: This is a long and difficult trail along the south rim of Yosemite Valley.
+From here, you will pass Glacier, Taft, Dewey, Crocker, Stanford, and Inspiration Points, along with Sentinel Dome and the Tunnel View.
+This trail will offer a birds-eye of Yosemite Valley and its best attractions.

 - Four Mile Trail: Also on the south rim.
-It is a difficult and steep trail.
+It is a rugged and steep trail.
 There are different points of incredible views.
-From here you can see Yosemite Falls in its entirety, from the opposite side of the valley.
+From here, you can see Yosemite Falls in its entirety from the opposite side of the valley.

 - Chilnualna Falls: Situated on the southwest border of the park.
 This trail has three beautiful waterfalls, but the hike is strenuous.

-- Mariposa Grove: Is on the southern border of Yosemite National Park.
-It is worth hiking to see the sequoia trees.
-Yosemite Hikes
+- Mariposa Grove: It is on the southern border of Yosemite National Park.
+It is worth hiking to see the sequoia trees; Yosemite Hikes.

 Also, remember these are delicate ecosystems and geologic features prone to erosion, so leave no trace.

 When visitors go to Yosemite, they are probably not thinking of Geology, but it is likely the main reason the park is so charming and unforgettable.

 True granite rocks from Yosemite park are part of the Sierra Nevada Batholith.
 Most of the Batholith was created 100 million years ago, during the Cretaceous Period.

 This process started when the tectonic plates collided, and the denser plate was forced downward, forming a chain of volcanoes.

 The Batholith is a huge mass of intrusive igneous rock.
 These intrusive igneous rocks were formed from magma.
 Magma is molten rock that cooled down slowly, many miles below the surface; Geology of Yosemite.